 DG&PHC has shown documentation of these plans to Council Abdi Warsame and Mayor Jacob Frey.
-But, they are silent and have not passed the resolution and ordinance they promised during the 2017 city elections which would make sure public housing stays public by stopping all types and methods of MPHA's privatization plans.
+But, they are silent and have not passed the resolution and ordinance they promised to pass during 2017 city elections which was to stop all types and methods of MPHA's privatization plans to make sure public housing stays public.